Adopt-A-Patient®

 Program Description

-This program presents students with an additional opportunity for a “hands on” fitting experience, while allowing them to serve the underprivileged.
-CooperVision® will provide a one-year supply of contact lenses to selected patients in need, upon completion of the fitting process at the school’s clinic or satellite clinics.
-Established in 2007, Adopt-A-Patient® promotes a positive contact lens fitting experience for optometry students during their clinical contact lens internship.
+This program presents students and residents with an additional opportunity for a “hands on” fitting experience, while allowing them to assist the underserved.
+Established in 2007 as Adopt-A-Patient®, Give Brightly promotes a positive contact lens fitting experience for optometry students and residents.

 Benefits of the Program

-Serve your local community by fitting a patient who otherwise wouldn’t be able to afford contact lenses.
+Serve your local community by fitting a patient who otherwise wouldn’t have access to contact lenses.

 • Gain experience fitting patients:

-Receive an additional opportunity to fit a patient with contact lenses during your clinical contact lens internship.
+Receive an additional opportunity to fit a patient with contact lenses while in clinic.

 How the Program Works

-Optometry students are encouraged to “adopt” a deserving patient from their community into the program, fit them with CooperVision soft contact lenses, and provide appropriate follow-up care during their clinical contact lens internship.
+Optometry students and residents are encouraged to support a deserving patient from their community through this program, fit them with CooperVision® contact lenses, and provide appropriate follow-up care.
+Each student or resident, while in clinic, is allocated a specified supply of contact lenses from CooperVision for this purpose.

 Who Is Eligible?

-The primary beneficiaries of this program are typically younger patients who would greatly benefit from contact lens wear, but would otherwise be denied the opportunity because of their family’s income level.
+Each participating optometry school is responsible for determining patient eligibility.
+The underlying objective of this program is to improve the vision health of patients who would greatly benefit from contact lens wear but would otherwise be denied the opportunity because of their family’s income level.

 *Indications: MiSight® 1 day (omafilcon A) soft (hydrophilic) contact lenses for daily wear are indicated for the correction of myopic ametropia and for slowing the progression of myopia in children with non-diseased eyes, who at the initiation of treatment are 8-12 years of age and have a refraction of -0.75 to -4.00 diopters (spherical equivalent) with ≤ 0.75 diopters of astigmatism.
 The lens is to be discarded after each removal.